Wellness & Immune Health

 PHW-certified congregations across North Carolina are eligible to apply for a mini-grant to assist in furthering their commitment to health and wholeness.
 Mini-grant application periods are open twice a year; […]

-By The Rev. Jessica Stokes, Associate Director, Partners in Health and Wholeness, Mental Health Advocacy
+December 28, 2016 By Rev. Jessica Stokes, Associate Director, Partners in Health and Wholeness, Mental Health Advocacy

 The amount of grassroots, efficient, and sustainable Kingdom work happening in North Carolina is astounding.
 People across our state are working together in various communities to promote health and wholeness. […]